rotundasoftware/backbone.collectionView/README.md

 myCollectionView.getSelectedItem( { by : "modelView" } );
 ```

-As you can see from the examples, the plural versions of the functions accept / return an array of model references, whereas the singular versions expect / return just a single model reference.
+As you can see from the examples, the plural versions of the methods accept / return an array of model references, whereas the singular versions expect / return just a single model reference.

-There are five permitted values for the `options.by` option:
+There are five valid values for `by` option:
 * `"cid"` : The `cid` of the model.
+(This is the default value of the `by` option.)
 * `"id"` : The `id` of the model.
 * `"model"` : The model object itself.
-* `"modelView"` : The view that was created to represent the model.
+* `"modelView"` : The view that was created to represent the model when the CollectionView was rendered.
-* `"line"` : The 0-based index of the model in the collection (only counting visible models).
+* `"line"` : The 0-based index of the model in the collection, only counting visible models.

-In addition to the `by` option, the setSelectedItems(s) function accepts one additional option, `silent`, which, when true, will prevent the `selectionChanged` event from being fired.
+In addition to the `by` option, the `setSelectedItems(s)` function accepts one additional option, `silent`, which, when true, will prevent the `selectionChanged` event from being fired.

 ##Events Fired
+CollectionView objects `trigger` the following events on themselves.
+You can respond to these events from another view using Backbone's `listenTo` method.
+If [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier)
+ is available, these events are also spawned using Courier to bubble up the view hierarchy.
+In all cases below, the selected models are referenced by their `cid`s.
 * __"selectionChanged"__ ( _newSelectedItems, oldSelectedItems_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to setSelectedItems with `silent` set to `false`.
 * __"updateDependentControls"__ ( _selectedItems_ )  Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
 This event is always fired just after selectionChanged is fired.
-In addition, it is fired after rendering (even if the selection has not changed since the last render) and sorting.
+In addition, it is fired after rendering and sorting.
 * __"doubleClick"__ ( _clickedItemId, theEvent_ )  Fired when a model view is double clicked. `clickedItemId` is the `cid`.
-* __"sortStart"__  Fired just as a model view is starting to be dragged (sortable collection lists only).
+* __"sortStart"__  Fired just as a model view is starting to be dragged.
+(Sortable collection lists only).
-* __"sortStop"__  Fired when a drag of a model view is finished, but before the models have been reordered within the collection (sortable collection lists only).
+* __"sortStop"__  Fired when a drag of a model view is finished, but before the collection has been reordered.
+(Sortable collection lists only).
-* __"reorder"__  Fired after a drag of a model view is finished and after the models have been reordered within the collection (sortable collection lists only).
+* __"reorder"__  Fired after a drag of a model view is finished and after the collection has been reordered.
+(Sortable collection lists only).

 ##Dependencies
 * Backbone.js (tested with v0.9.10)